 - Placement Dates and Duration.

-All students staying in Three Rivers UDRH subsidised accommodation must follow the applicable Three Rivers UDRH and CSU policies and guidelines:
+All students staying in Three Rivers UDRH subsidised accommodation must follow the applicable Three Rivers UDRH and Charles Sturt University policies and guidelines:

 - CSU Halls of Residence Code of Conduct Policy